rahlk/rahlk.github.io/_pages/projects.md

 **Publication:**  [https://arxiv.org/pdf/1910.09644.pdf](https://arxiv.org/pdf/1910.09644.pdf)

 <a href="https://user-images.githubusercontent.com/1433964/92539328-222c9600-f20f-11ea-8782-03a1d82cc7f7.png"><img src="https://user-images.githubusercontent.com/1433964/92539328-222c9600-f20f-11ea-8782-03a1d82cc7f7.png" class="img-responsive" alt="http://rkrsn.us/ConEX/"></a>

+*Motivation:* Configuration space complexity makes the big-data software systems hard to configure well.
+Consider Hadoop, with over nine hundred parameters, developers often just use the default configurations provided with Hadoop distributions.
+The opportunity costs in lost performance are significant.
+Popular learning-based approaches to auto-tune software does not scale well for big-data systems because of the high cost of collecting training data.

+*Solution*

 + We proposed ConEX, an EMCMC-based sampling strategy, that can find high-performing configurations for